 But Nueva Barcelona is about to experience a yellow fever plague, and Alvin’s efforts to protect his friends by keeping them healthy will create more danger than he could ever have suspected.
 And in saving the poor people of the city, Alvin will be put to the greatest test of his life—a test that will draw on all his power.

-He has been asked to behave like Moses and move all the people from the poor French colonies and from the slave and freed slave quarters over the river, to Red-folk lands.
+He has been asked to behave like Moses and move all the non-Israelites people from the poor French colonies and from the slave and freed slave quarters over the river, through Red-folk lands all the way to safety.

 Alvin needs to turn to his old friend Tenskwa-Tawa, the Red Prophet who controls the lands to the west of the Mizzippy for help in escaping the Plague.